 Act Four (Twin Suns)

-Shadow Moses Island is infested with Gekkos, and snake makes his way toward the nuclear device when he's confronted by Crying Wolf.
+Shadow Moses Island is infested with Gekkos and Snake makes his way toward the nuclear device when he's confronted by Crying Wolf.
 He defeats her and she is carried away by a wolf (a reference to Sniper Wolf from MGS1).
 When he reaches the Metal Gear, the nuclear weapon has been removed and Vamp attacks Snake.
 However, Raiden steps in and fights Vamp while Snake fights off dozens of suicide Gekkos.
 Raiden kills Vamp, and Naomi reveals that nanomachines were keeping both her and Vamp alive all this time and that she has been close to death for a long time.
-She, then, disables her nanomachines, thus, ending her own life (and Otacon cries like a baby).
-Snake and Raiden then divide to leave the facility to find Liquid and pilot Metal Gear REX out of the facility and through many more Gekko.
+She, then, disables her nanomachines, thus, ending her own life.
+Snake and Raiden then split up to find Liquid and pilot Metal Gear REX out of the facility.

-Snake finds liquid, who is now piloting Metal Gear RAY, and they have a Metal Gear battle that ends up destroying both Metal Gears.
+Snake finds Liquid, who is now piloting Metal Gear RAY, and they have a Metal Gear battle that ends up destroying both Metal Gears.
 Liquid then reveals the legendary Outer Haven, a submersible warship which he plans to use to fire the warhead from.
 He uses Outer Haven to try and ram Solid Snake, but Raiden cuts off his own arm and stalls Liquid, allowing Snake to escape.
-The act ends when the SS Missouri fires upon Outer Haven.
-Liquid attempts to destroy the SS Missouri, but as an older ship it is immune to SOP, and causes Liquid to retreat.
+The act ends when the Mei Ling's ship The SS Missouri fires upon Outer Haven.
+Liquid attempts to destroy the SS Missouri, but as it is an older ship it is immune to SOP, and causes Liquid to retreat.

 Act Five (Old Sun)

 The act begins with Snake and others aboard the Missouri, which uses Outer Haven's need to surface to fire the nuclear weapon to get Snake aboard the vessel.
-Countless FROGs and one more BB Corps member - Screaming Mantis are all defeated by Snake on the way to stop Liquid, accompanied by Meryl.
-A humorous cameo by Psycho Mantis is seen after, then Meryl and Snake are attacked by FROGs.
-Meryl urges Snake ahead as she and Johnny, who is revealed to not have nanomachines, hold off the FROGs and apparently fall in love.
+Countless FROGs and the remaining BB Corps member - Screaming Mantis are all defeated by Snake on the way to stop Liquid, accompanied by Meryl.
+A brief appearence from Psycho Mantis is seen after, then Meryl and Snake are attacked by FROGs.
+Meryl urges Snake ahead as she and Johnny, who is revealed to not have nanomachines, hold off the FROGs and reveal their love for each other.

-Snake is aided by Raiden who holds off even more FROGs as Snake has to enter a hallway of microwave emitters which burn snake alive till he almost dies.
+Snake is aided by Raiden who holds off even more FROGs as Snake has to enter a hallway of microwave emitters which heavily burn Snake.
 He collapses inside the room containing the Patriots AI Core.
 Otacon's new MK.III uploads a virus created by Naomi which she called FOXALIVE.
-To their surprise, a message from Naomi plays and explains that FOXALIVE stops everything from halting all war economy and activity to destroying all of the AI cores and stopping the Patriots completely.
+To their surprise, a message from Naomi plays and explains that FOXALIVE stops everything from halting the war economy and activity to destroying all of the AI cores and stopping the Patriots completely.
 Snake then realizes that he has one more goal - to stop Liquid Ocelot.
 Snake and Liquid fight in hand-to-hand combat and Snake defeats Liquid once and for all.

 Act Six (Naked Sin)

 This act, being more of an epilogue, contains no gameplay and is all cutscenes.
-In it, it is shown that Meryl and Johnny marry, she accepts Campbell as her father, and Raiden reunites with his family.
-Meanwhile, Old Snake stands at the grave of Big Boss and attempts to kill himself, pistol in mouth.
-However, at the very last second, he pulls the gun out of his mouth and fires the shot away from himself harmlessly, unable to go through with ending his life.
+In it, Meryl and Johnny get married and Meryl accepts Campbell as her father, and Raiden reunites with his family.
+Meanwhile, Old Snake stands at the grave of Big Boss and attempts to kill himself with a pistol in his mouth.
+However, at the very last second, he pulls the gun out of his mouth and fires the shot away from himself, unable to go through with ending his life.

 Just then, Big Boss appears, having waited to see what Snake would do.
-He is accompanied by Major Zero, now one hundred years old and in a vegetative state, and he tells Snake that the real person in that grave is Solidus Snake.
+He is accompanied by Major Zero, now one hundred years old and in a vegetative state, and he tells Snake that the remains that Big Mama had were of Solidus Snake.
 Big Boss explains to Snake that none of this was his original intention.
-All of the control, nanomachines, and AI cores were misconstrued and used in evil ways that Solid Snake had stopped.
+All of the nanomachines, and AI cores were misconstrued and used in evil ways that Solid Snake had stopped.
 Big Boss then tells Snake that he will end the last piece of the Patriots by killing Zero, and he removes his life support.
-He also told Snake that the nanomachines that Drebin gave Snake killed the mutated virus and stopped Snake from becoming a biological weapon, and that he is glad that Snake's will to live was too strong to let him kill himself.
+He also tells Snake that the nanomachines that Drebin gave Snake killed the mutated virus and stopped Snake from becoming a biological weapon, and that he is glad that Snake's will to live was too strong to let him kill himself.
 However, Drebin's injection also contained a new strain of FOXDIE, which was what really killed Big Mama and Liquid Ocelot in the end, and which Big Boss has now deliberately exposed himself to.
 Big Boss dies peacefully on the grave of the Boss, his own mentor, and Snake vows to live the rest of his life in peace; to see the new age off.

 In Metal Gear Solid 4 Snake has OctoCamo, but also has the option of equipping different disguises similar to those in Metal Gear Solid 3.
 These are unlocked through a variety of means.